Convex-Dev/design/cad/003_encoding/README.md

 ```Encoding
 0x20 <32 bytes Value ID>
 ```
-A Reference is encoded as the Tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
+An external reference is encoded as the Tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
 They are not themselves cell values, rather they represent a reference to another cell

 Ref encodings are used as substitutes for child values contained within other cell encodings subject to the following rules:
-- They MUST be used  whenever the child is not embedded.
+- They MUST be used whenever the child cannot be embedded (i.e. is a branch cell).
 - They MUST NOT be used when the child cell is embedded.

-These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two versions, one with an embedded child and the other with a Ref).
+These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two versions, one with an embedded child and the other with a external ref ).

 ### `0x21` Address